helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started Module 4 (Essential CSS concepts) of Scrimba’s Frontend Developer Career Path.
 Did Steps 1 to 10 of the Build an NFT Site course.

 **Thoughts:** This refreshed my knowledge and skills about important CSS concepts, including semantic HTML, margins, paddings and pseudo-classes.

+---

+### Day 30: 1 February 2024.
+Thursday

+**Today's Progress:** Continued Module 4 (Essential CSS concepts) of Scrimba’s Frontend Developer Career Path.
+Did Steps 11 to 20 of the Build an NFT Site course.

+**Thoughts:** This was my first time learning about the concept of CSS specificity.